-Whether they are long or short grained, all types of rice contain starches called amylose and amylopectin.
-These starches define the texture of the rice when cooked.
-Amylose, when cooked, does not break down into a gelatin-like consistency, while amylopectin does (pectin is the ingredient that makes jelly gel), resulting in the characteristic creaminess of risotto and stickiness of some Asian rices.
+Whether long- or short-grained, all types of rice contain starches called amylose and amylopectin.
+These starches define the texture of the rice as it cooks.
+Amylose does not break down into a gelatin-like consistency, while amylopectin does (pectin is the ingredient that makes jelly gel), resulting in the characteristic creaminess of risotto and stickiness of some Asian rices.
 Short-grain rices contain more amylopectin and less amylose than long-grain rices.

-There are two other Italian rice varieties substitute well for Arborio and in some cases, may work even better: Carnaroli rice, another medium-grained so-called superfino variety with an even higher starch content than Arborio, is a classic—if lesser known—choice for risotto in parts of northern Italy.
-Another (harder to find) option is Vialone Nano, a semifino medium-grain rice grown in the Veneto region.
+Two other Italian rice varieties substitute well for Arborio and in some cases, may work even better: Carnaroli rice, another medium-grained so-called superfino variety with an even higher starch content than Arborio, is a classic—if lesser known—choice for risotto in parts of northern Italy.
+A harder-to-find option is Vialone Nano, a semifino medium-grain rice grown in the Veneto region.
 More rarely, Italians may use Balo, Calriso, or Maratelli rice.

-But if you don't happen to have Arborio rice on your shelf and you aren't in Italy (or eager to spend a great deal of money on your rice!) don't feel restricted to Italian rice varieties.
-The key to successful risotto-making is to use a short or medium grain rice with a firm texture and high starch content.
-White sushi rice works nicely, as does Thai Jasmine rice.
+But if you don't happen to have Arborio rice on your shelf, and you aren't in Italy (or eager to spend a great deal of money on pricey imports), don't feel restricted to Italian rice varieties.
+The key to successful risotto is a short- or medium-grain rice with a firm texture and high-starch content.
+White sushi rice works nicely, as does Thai jasmine rice.

 Adventurous cooks can go beyond rice to experiment with starchy, rice-shaped grains, such as pearled barley or farro.

 Bulgur wheat, barley, and couscous can also make a risotto-like base for a meal.